 In mid-August, the Orioles announced the home opener would be a 2:05 start, the usual for the team's home openers.
 The change appears on "Early Bird" pocket schedules, which the Orioles now are distributing.

 The schedule also holds good news for Orioles fans who like to bring their lunch boxes to the ballpark.
 Next season, the Orioles will play three midweek day games at Oriole Park.
-The Orioles expect that the games will appeal to fans who work downtown and will walk from their offices to the games.
+The Orioles expect the games will appeal to fans who work downtown and will walk from their offices to the games.

-Next season's midweek day games, with 12:15 p.m. game times, will be: Tuesday, May 5 against Texas; Wednesday, July 1 against Milwaukee; Thursday, Aug.
+Next season's midweek day games, with 12:15 p.m. game times, will be: Tuesday, May 5 against Texas; Wednesday, July 1 against Milwaukee; and Thursday, Aug.
 20 against Seattle.